 - Be patient as children learn self-control and emotional regulation.
 It’s easy to expect too much out of children when they’re emotionally overwhelmed, especially if they have a tantrum in public.
 But understanding that children have limited control over emotional surges on a neurological level can help parents be more empathetic in coping with tantrums.

-Teaching children to think ahead helps reduce impulsivity in children, which can reinforce a sense of self-control and composure.
-Reinforcing this kind of calm behavior early on in childhood development can lead to a much happier and steadfast adult in the future.
+Teaching children to think ahead helps reduce impulsivity in children, which can reinforce a sense of self-direction and composure.
+Reinforcing this kind of calm behavior early on in childhood development can lead to a much happier and steadfast adult in the future and helps kids learn self control.

 Self-Control Is an Important Trait for Children to Learn

-Teaching self-control to children makes them easier to handle and more pleasant to be around.
+Teaching self-regulation skills to children makes them easier to handle and more pleasant to be around.
 It is also a crucial part of their formative development.
-Successfully teaching children self-control and emotional regulation in childhood can lead to much higher emotional security and mental fortitude in the child when they transition into adolescence and adulthood.
+Successfully teaching children self-regulation skills and emotional regulation in childhood can lead to much higher emotional security and mental fortitude in the child when they transition into adolescence and adulthood.

 By teaching foresight, emotional regulation, and positive self-control coping mechanisms to your child when they’re young, you can help them resist temptations such as risky or other impulsive behavior when they’re older.
 This could save them from making a reactive decision that could damage their reputation or even risk their lives.